-The movement was escorted by the destroyers Z 24, Z 26 and Z 30, and by the torpedo boats T 15, T 16 and T 17.
+The movement was escorted by the destroyers Z-24, Z-26 and Z-30, and by the torpedo boats T-15, T-16 and T-17.
 There were several British submarines in patrol in the area through which the German ships steamed, but none of these intercepted the German squadron.
-Admiral Hipper and her escorts reached their destination on 21 March, and in Trondheim joined the heavy cruisers Prinz Eugen and Lützow, the latter being the ex-pocket battleship Deutschland, though the former soon returned to Germany for repairs.
+Admiral Hipper and her escorts reached their destination on 21 March, and in Trondheim joined the heavy cruisers Prinz Eugen and Lützow, the latter being the ex-'pocket battleship' Deutschland, though the former soon returned to Germany for repairs.

-On 3 July, Admiral Hipper joined the heavy cruisers Lützow and Admiral Scheer (another previous pocket battleship) and the battleship Tirpitz for the 'Rösselsprung' attack on the PQ.17 convoy escorted by the British battleships Duke of York, US battleship Washington and British fleet carrier Victorious.
+On 3 July, Admiral Hipper joined the heavy cruisers Lützow and Admiral Scheer (another previous 'pocket battleship[) and the battleship Tirpitz for the 'Rösselsprung' attack on the PQ.17 convoy escorted by the British battleship Duke of York, US battleship Washington and British fleet carrier Victorious.
 Admiral Hipper, Tirpitz and six destroyers sortied from Trondheim, while a second task force consisting of Lützow, Admiral Scheer and six destroyers operated out of Narvik.
-Lützow and three of her escorting destroyers struck uncharted rocks while on passage to the rendezvous and had to return to port.
+Lützow and three of her escorting destroyers struck uncharted rocks while on passage to the rendezvous, however, and had to return to port.
 Swedish intelligence had meanwhile reported the German departures to the British Admiralty, which ordered the convoy to disperse.
 Aware that they had been detected, the Germans aborted the operation and turned over the attack to U-boats and the Luftwaffe.
 The scattered vessels could no longer be protected by their lighter escorts, and the Germans sank 21 of the 34 isolated transports.